sohamsarkar-math/sohamsarkar-math.github.io/_pages/about.md

 - Numerical methods for nonlinear PDEs
 - Scientific computing and optimization

-I am also interested in variety of other topics outside of these in the areas of Computational Mathematics and Statistics.
+My interests also range across the areas of Computational Math and Stats.

-I am happy to talk about research and outreach activities.
+I am always happy to talk about research and outreach initiatives.
 So, feel free to reach out. <br> **Email:** Soham'dot'Sarkar'at'UTDallas'dot'edu

 <!--You can find my teaching methodology, research projects, and associated softwares on this website.-->